daitss/actionplan/README.md

 The format transformation identifier is then passed to DAITSS Transformation Service to carry out the format transformation.

 A format action plan spec out the format specific preservation strategies such as migration and normalization for an institution.
-Each format action plans are implemented as an XML document optionally with embedded processing instructions.
+Each format action plan is implemented as an XML document optionally with embedded processing instructions.
 The embedded processing instructions defines the format transformation identifier on a given format, hence making the action plan “actionable”.
-For example, AVI format action plan may dictate that avi files with various audio and video encodings will be normalized into an avi file with MJPEG and PCM encoding.
+For example, AVI format action plan may dictate that avi files with various audio and video encodings will be normalized into an avi file with Motion JPEG video and PCM audio encoding.
 The AVI format action plan would be embedded with a processing instruction like this,
 <normalization>
   Yes
   <transformation id="avi_norm"/>
 </normalization>
 to normalize avi files according to the defined "avi_norm" transformation identifier.
-The avi_norm shall be a defined transformation in the Transformation Service to be used to carry out the actual format transformation.
+The avi_norm shall be a defined transformation in the DAITSS Transformation Service to carry out the actual format transformation.

 Requirements